Updated: Dec 11, 2021

 Virtual Open Days for Medicine – Life of a Medic is running an online open day series for each of the 33 UK medical schools.
 Find out from current medical students from all year groups about what it is like to study Medicine at their university.
 You then have the opportunity to ask them any questions you have.

 Tutoring – tutoring students during this time via online platforms will give you teaching skills and help to positively influence your peers.
-Sign up to any companies hiring or you can start tutoring yourself.
+Sign up to any company hiring or you can start tutoring yourself.

 National Virtual Health Careers Conference - A free virtual conference for aspiring and current healthcare professionals.
-Supported by key organisations such as Health Education England, NHS England and the General Medical Council.
+Supported by key organisations such as Health Education England, NHS England, and the General Medical Council.

 Virtual Science Fair - Journey 2 Med put on a fantastic Virtual Science Fair (which I was a judge of) in early June and are putting on a second one.
 This is a great opportunity to present a scientific presentation and win a prize + a certificate of participation.
 Applications open on July 17th at 6pm.
 Keep up to date with their Instagram here